lewismcgeary/lewismcgeary.github.io/README.md

 This repo is the code for the site [https://lewismcgeary.github.io/](https://lewismcgeary.github.io/).

-This is my peronsal blog relating to mobile development and other techy things.
+This is my personal blog relating to mobile development and other techy things.
 It's made using Jekyll with a tweaked **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** theme.